The Games Improved The Most By Free Updates

 From hero-oriented multiplayer shooters to epic adventures, here are the games that have improved the most through free updates.

-Ubisoft just doesn't want you to run out of things to do in Egypt.
-Despite launching an open-world game packed to the brim with activities to do and an engaging storyline, the content has just kept coming since, including limited time events that pit Bayek against the god of death himself and the educational Discovery Tour mode.
+Ubisoft just doesn't want you to run out of things to do.
+Despite launching an open-world game packed to the brim with activities to do and an engaging storyline, the content has just kept coming since.
+Free additional features like New Game Plus, difficulty modifiers, and gear have given players multiple reasons to keep exploring Ubisoft's take on Greece.

 Original Release: May 2012